entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 See [Build and Publish a Project Bundle](../../tutorials/create/pb/publish-project-bundle.md) for more details.

 ### Install the Bundle into an Application
-The CLI allows you to install a bundle without the need to access the Entando App Builder.
+The CLI allows you to install a bundle without accessing the Entando App Builder.

-Note: A bundle must be deployed before it can be installed.
+> Note: A bundle must be deployed before it can be installed.

 1. Run the following command from the project folder
 ``` sh